Ljubixonovich/basicSajt/README.md

   - Bootstrap 3
   - jQuery

-  Fast to start and good for frontend practises.
+  Fast to start and good for frontend practise.